karth123/Project-personal/README.md

 In other words,
 Find the expected number of numbers you need to choose in order to get a sum just greater than 1

+P2: Rugved task alloted to get familiar with numpy, pandas and matplotlib libraries.